bogdan-rosianu/next-hw-multiversx-app/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/esdt](http://localhost:3000/esdt) with your browser to see the page.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.tsx`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+There, you can use the page to provide ESDT info and check if a signature is right, and then a transaction that transfers that token will be sent for signing to the device.

 ## Learn More